kul-sudo/eportal/README.md

 - [living bodies of other types](#bodies)
 - [dead](#death) bodies (crosses)

+When the body goes beyond the evolution field, it gets teleported to the opposite border.
 When the body reaches food, the food disappears, which means it's been eaten by the body.
 The body gets [energy](#energy) from it.

 ### Energy